-The software for the compact GC×GC is written in LabVIEW.
-The user can specify the experimental procedure and parameters at the start of a run through the control software.
-This includes the temperature program for each column, the volume of sample to trap and the run time.
+The software for the compact GC×GC is written in LabVIEW with the user specifying the experimental parameters at the start of each run through the control software (eg temperature program for each column, the volume of sample, run time).
 Once deployed onto the cRIO, the program runs autonomously.
 Progress and results are displayed continuously on the host PC.
 The cRIO 9022 containing a two gigabyte memory has been programmed to save data automatically at the end of each experiment.
-Data files are saved in a LabVIEW format which can be easily converted to .txt or .csv data files.
-For this work, data files were typically two megabytes for one hour analysis meaning the cRIO has sufficient capacity to save more than one month of recorded PID data.
-The 100 Hz PID output was continuously recorded as a one-dimensional array.
-In order to visualise a two-dimensional plot the one dimensional data is transformed into two dimensional data by stacking 1-D chromatograms from each modulation period side-by-side.
+Data files are saved in a LabVIEW format which can be converted to .txt or .csv data files.
+For this work, data files were typically 2 MB for one hour analysis meaning the cRIO has sufficient capacity to save more than one month of recorded PID data.
+100 Hz PID output was continuously recorded as a one-dimensional array.
+In order to visualise a two-dimensional plot the one dimensional data was transformed into two dimensional data by stacking 1-D chromatograms from each modulation period side-by-side.
 The abscissa of the resulting plot represents the first dimension retention and the ordinate second dimension retention.

-The compact GC×GC was tested with a seventeen component VOC standard (National Physical Laboratory, NPL).
-In the standard each component had a concentration of 4 ppbV.
-Experimental conditions were as described in the experimental section and in each case 1000 mL of the standard was sampled.
-Two dimensional chromatograms are shown in Fig. 6 for the 17 component NPL standard.
-Totally 14 peaks are observed in the GCGC-PID chromatogram and 16 species of VOCs are identified.
-Fewer than 17 species were detected since the PID sensor was not sensitive to some low molecular weight VOCs in the standard.
-The calibration curves for GCGC-PID measurement on VOCs were established based on measuring a series of VOC standard gases at different concentrations.
+The compact GC×GC-PID was tested with a seventeen component VOC standard (National Physical Laboratory, Teddington, UK).
+In the standard each component had a mixing ratio ~4 ppb.
+Experimental conditions were as described in earlier sections and in each case 1000 mL of the standard was sampled.
+A two dimensional chromatogram is shown in Fig. 6 for the 17 component NPL standard.
+14 peaks are observed in the GCGC-PID chromatogram and 16 species of VOCs are identified.
+Fewer than 17 species were detected since the PID sensor was not sensitive to some low molecular weight alkanes in the standard.
+The calibration curves for GCGC-PID were established based on g a series of VOC standard gases at different concentrations.
 The calibration curves of eleven species of VOCs are shown in Fig. 7 and most correlation co-efficiencies are higher than 0.99.
-The linear range for the eleven VOC species is good at their low concentrations from 17 pptV to 382 pptV including limonene, isoprene, a-pinene, -pinene, myrcene, 3-carene, benzene, toluene, ethyl benzene, m/p-xylene, o-xylene, respectively.
+The linear range for the eleven VOC species is good at low concentrations from 17 ppt to 382 ppt including for limonene, isoprene, a-pinene, -pinene, myrcene, 3-carene, benzene, toluene, ethyl benzene, m/p-xylene, o-xylene.
 Reproducibility of PID performance for the above eleven VOC species was investigated by repeat measurement of the 11 component VOC standard at different concentrations.
 The PID reproducibility on VOC measurements is shown in Fig. 8.
 Most PID reproducibility was satisfactory but the deviation of repeated measurements from No. 21 to No. 24 is large.
-The PID reproducibility for isoprene is perfect during the whole measurement process.
-Therefore, it is demonstrated that PID performances as a GCGC detector for VOC measurements are satisfactory in reproducibility and sensitivity.
+The PID reproducibility for isoprene is excellent during the whole measurement process.